 Karla Garcia is a NYC based performer, choreographer, and educator.
-Originally from Oxon Hill, MD, her first professional gig was at 12 years old when she performed with Debbie Allen and James Ingram in Allen's Kennedy Center production of Brothers of the Knight.
+She is currently a swing in the Broadway production Hamilton.
+Originally from Oxon Hill, MD, her first professional gig was at 12 years old, with Debbie Allen and James Ingram in Allen's Kennedy Center production of Brothers of the Knight.
 She got the bug and moved to the Big Apple!

-As an educator, Karla teaches all around the country at studios, intensives, and conventions.
-She is an adjudicator for numerous dance competitions including Dance Educators of America, Dance Masters of America, Dancers Inc., and more.
-Karla appreciates the uniqueness of each dancer.
-In class, she encourages students to take ownership of this individuality, building technical strength, musicality, and overall sense of artistic self.
+Karla teaches at studios, intensives, and conventions, and is an adjudicator for dance competitions including Dance Educators of America, Dance Masters of America, Dancers Inc., and more.
+She appreciates the uniqueness of each dancer, and encourages students to take ownership of thier individuality and overall sense of artistic self.